#include <sys/scsi/scsi.h>struct scsi_pkt *scsi_pktalloc(struct scsi_address*ap, intcmdlen, intstatuslen, int(*callback )(void));

 callback points to a function which is called when resources may have become available. callback must return either 0 (indicating that it attempted to allocate resources but again failed to do so), in which case it is put back on a list to be called again later, or 1 indicating either success in allocating resources or indicating that it no longer cares for a retry.

-The scsi_resfree() function free all resources held by the packet and the packet itself.
+scsi_resfree() free all resources held by the packet and the packet itself.

 Both allocation routines return a pointer to a scsi_pkt structure on success, or NULL on failure.

-If callback is SLEEP_FUNC, then this routine can be called only from user or kernel context.
-Otherwise, it can be called from user, kernel, or interrupt context.
+If callback is SLEEP_FUNC, then this routine may only be called from user-level code.
+Otherwise, it may be called from either user or interrupt level.
 The callback function may not block or call routines that block.
-Both deallocation routines can be called from user, kernel, or interrupt context.
+Both deallocation routines can be called from user or interrupt context.